 All activities, all Destinations, and all future content is seemingly accessible by mixed Fireteams.
 One key area that might raise some eyebrows is PVP.
 Though Bungie clarified that console and PC players won’t be joining each other in the Crucible by default.

 Instead, PC players need to “specifically invite console friends to play with them in the PC Crucible pools.”

 When it came to the launch of crossplay, everyone had to set a new name in Destiny 2.
 This is now known as your ‘Bungie Name’ and serves as a universal name across all platforms.

-Therefore, if you play for a few hours on console, then jump over to PC later on, your Bungie Name keeps everything in order.
+Therefore, if you play for a few hours on a console, then jump over to your PC later on, your Bungie Name keeps everything in order.

-These Bungie Names were generated automatically at launch based on your current name.
-However, the devs are looking into a universal name changer tool to launch later in the year.
+These Bungie Names are generated automatically at launch based on your current name.
+However, the devs are looking to implement a universal name changer tool shortly after the launch of the Witch Queen DLC.